lesandie/md-cv/dnieto_cv.md

 **Dec.2001–Actual Senior Engineer/Analyst, Galicia Supercomputing Center(CESGA)**

+Since i moved to the Public Sector i've been using the latest tech and applying it to many projects, for example helping with the benchmarking and deployment of the first version of the CESGA's Hadoop cluster for scientists in 2012 that evolved to https://bigdata.cesga.es

+I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...):

 * Developing IT and R&D projects at European, National and Regional level: (20+ projects) mainly for the e-Learning Area: Design and implementation of the backend infrastructure with different OSS technologies and tools: http://e-learning.cesga.es
-* Helping different Universities research groups to setup and use the different cloud infraestructures at CESGA.
+* Helping different Universities research groups to setup and use the different cloud/computing infraestructures at CESGA.
-* GaleraDB and PostgreSQL cluster infrastucture admin/DBA: due to my background in RDBMSs (+800GB storage from different projects).
+* GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastucture admin/DBA: due to my strong background in RDBMSs (+800GB storage from different projects).
-* Videoconference and Streaming infrastructure admin (Jitsi & BigBlueButton) https://seminar.cesga.es & https://meet.srv.cesga.es (80+ users).
+* Videoconference and Streaming cluster infrastructure admin (Jitsi & BigBlueButton) https://seminar.cesga.es & https://meet.srv.cesga.es (80+ users).
 * chamilo VLE devops/admin (https://aula.cesga.es) (20K users)
 * Nextcloud infraestructure admin (https://cumulo.cesga.es) (200+ users).